Are You Ready Series: Storing Medical Supplies To Be Ready

 - Tablets are broken or chipped and have changed color.

-Organizing medical supplies to be ready for a possible disaster is not a time consuming event.
-In a disaster situation, having supplies on hand to deal with a medical emergency can expedite the stabilization process and possibly save a life.
+In a disaster situation, having the supplies on hand to deal with a medical emergency could possibly save the life of someone you love.

 Are You Ready Series: Emergency Medical Supply